Types & Uses of Moments in Statistics

 fourth moment kurtosis

 In statistics, moments are measures of the shape and variability of a data set.
 They are used to describe the location and dispersion of the data.
 There are several types of moments that can be calculated, each providing different information about the data set.
-Let’s take a look at some of these moments and how they can be used in statistical analysis.
+Let’s take a look at some of these moments, its definitions, formula and examples highlighting how they can be used in statistical analysis.

 In statistics, moments are an important tool used to measure the characteristics of a distribution.
 Moments can provide useful information about the spread, shape, and center of a distribution.

-• Second moment (Variance) – Variance measures how to spread out or dispersed the data is around its mean value.
+• Second moment (Variance) – Variance measures how spread out or dispersed the data is around its mean value.
+The following is the formula of variance.

 • Third moment (Skewness) – Skewness measures the asymmetry of a distribution; it tells us if there are more values on one side than another side of the distribution (positively skewed, negatively skewed, or symmetric).
 A positive value of skew represents right-skewed distributions, a negative value of skew represents left-skewed distributions and a zero value of skewness indicates that the distribution is symmetric.
 The following picture demonstrates positive, negative, and zero-skewed datasets.